Japan and its policymakers search for light at end of COVID-19 tunnel | The Japan Times

 Germany has begun lifting restrictions that were put in place more than a month ago.
 A decentralized political system allows its 16 federal states to independently implement and repeal social distancing measures.
 As parts of the country begin to loosen these measures, the world will be watching carefully to see if the contagion will dissipate or bounce back.

-In the United States, the debate has become heavily politicized, resulting in literal street showdowns between medical professionals and citizens over reopening the economy despite a steady increase in infections.
+In the United States the debate has become heavily politicized, resulting in literal street showdowns between medical professionals and citizens over reopening the economy despite a steady increase infections.

 To prevent the virus from re-emerging, it’s become clear that the world needs to be under some form of “lockdown” for a long time — maybe even years.